Evaluating In-Context Learning of Libraries for Code Generation: Discussion

 \section{Discussion}

-In this work we investigated the abilities of LLMs to in-context learn novel programming libraries and languages.
-Below we highlight the main takeaways from our results.
+In this work, we investigated the abilities of LLMs to in-context learn novel programming libraries and languages.
+Below we discuss the main takeaways.

-We observed that the strongest LLMs can learn unfamiliar libraries from just their natural language descriptions as well as the underlying programming language implementations.
+We observed that the strongest LLMs can learn novel libraries from just their natural language descriptions as well as the underlying programming language implementations.
 This holds promise for adapting LLMs rapidly for different applications without requiring any effort for obtaining paired demonstrations data.

-Our findings revealed that the ability to acquire novel code libraries in-context is not limited to proprietary LLMs.
+Moreover, we found that that the ability to acquire novel libraries in-context is not limited to proprietary LLMs.
 Smaller, openly-accessible models such as Llama-2 and StarCoder also exhibit a significantly high ability at learning code modules without requiring any finetuning.

-We noticed that the choice of supervision provided in-context (between natural language descriptions and programming language implementations) plays a major role in determining model performance, especially for smaller openly-accessible models.
-This finding is particularly beneficial for resource-constrained scenarios, where we can only use a particular set of LLMs and need to determine the type of supervision to provide, or we only have a particular type of supervision available and need to select the best model suited for it.
+We noticed that the choice of supervision provided in-context (between natural language descriptions and programming language implementations) is crucial in determining performance, especially for smaller, openly-accessible models.
+This finding is beneficial for resource-constrained scenarios, where we can only use particular LLMs and need to determine the type of supervision to provide, or we only have a particular type of supervision available and need to select the best model suited for it.

-Another important finding is that LLMs degrade in performance when they are constrained to use particular libraries in scenarios where they can generate code by themselves.
+We found that LLMs degrade in performance when constrained to use particular libraries in scenarios where they can generate code by themselves.
 In such cases, LLMs have a very strong bias to generate code based on their priors and find it difficult to use the library functions provided in-context.

-Finally, we observed that LLMs show a preliminary but promising ability to learn new and unfamiliar programming languages from scratch based on in-context demonstrations or description of the language.
+Finally, we observed that LLMs show a preliminary but promising ability to learn new programming languages from scratch based on in-context demonstrations or description of the language.